 All graduate students at the WVU Health Sciences Center are required to carry out an Individual Development Plan (IDP) self-evaluation annually.
 IDP self-evaluation is required for students supported by NIH, NSF, and many training fellowships.
-Information on IDP can be found at the following link: https://www.hsc.wvu.edu/resoff/graduate-education/policies-and-forms/forms/ a student is overdue for the completion of a requirement, the committee will first contact the advisor.
-Failure to complete the requirement within a reasonable time thereafter may result in action by the committee.
+Information on IDP can be found HERE.

 Please note that unique IDP forms are filed at different stages of the Ph.D. program.
-As the student progresses, some questions in the IDP are intended to help facilitate discussion between the student and mentor about career path opportunities and expected thesis defense timelines.
+As the student progresses, some questions in the IDP evolve to help facilitate discussion between the student and mentor about career path opportunities and expected thesis defense timelines.

-The Biochemistry and Molecular Biology director(s) and the chair of the student's advisory committee will monitor that program requirements are being met in a timely fashion.
-When
+The Biochemistry and Molecular Medicine director(s) and the chair of the student's advisory committee will monitor that program requirements are being met in a timely fashion.
+When a student is overdue for the completion of a requirement, the committee will first contact the advisor.
+Failure to complete the requirement within a reasonable time thereafter may result in action by the committee.